jamesshore/quixote/docs/descriptors.md

 Stability: 2 - Unstable
 ```

-The position or size of an element.
-Includes padding and border, but not margin.
+Descriptors for the position and size of an element are available on [`QElement`](QElement.md) instances.
+These descriptors include padding and borders (if any), but not margins.

-Element positions and sizes are available on all [`QElement`](QElement.md) instances.

 * `top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The top edge of the element.
 * `right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The right edge of the element.